GDC's COVID19 Response

 All staff onsite training suspended until further notice and will be reevaluated as the situation warrants.
 Staff may take online trainings at this time.

 Staff Hiring: Staff recruitment and hiring will continue.

 Staff Teleworking: Staff designated as non-essential may telework.
 Optimizing use of Telecourt, Telemedicine and Telepsychiatry.

 Actions for Inmate Population:

-Enhanced Facility Sanitation: Increased chemical orders statewide, availability of hand sanitizer and soap increased for staff at all GDC locations, increased sanitation rounds and required cleaning of high traffic areas and high touch areas, and sanitation officer mandated not to be pulled for other assignments.
+Enhanced Facility Sanitation: Increased chemical orders statewide, availability of hand sanitizer and soap increased for staff at all GDC locations, increased sanitation rounds and required cleaning of high traffic areas and high touch areas, sanitation officer mandated not to be pulled for other assignments.
 Sneeze/cough masks distributed to each offender.

 Modified Movement Plan

 The GDC suspended all non-essential offender movement across GDC facilities on March 11, 2020.
 As we begin transitioning into a modified movement process within our system, a strategic plan has been developed to ensure priority is placed on taking precautionary measures to ensure the safety and well-being of our staff and offenders.

 Beginning May 18, 2020, all points of offender entry into our system will be Georgia Diagnostic and Classification Prison (GDCP) for male offenders and Lee Arrendale State Prison (LASP) for female offenders.
 All new arrivals (intakes) and court return offenders will be administered a COVID-19 test.
 Offenders who are symptomatic will be placed in a designated medical isolation unit while awaiting test results.
 Non-symptomatic offenders will be placed in 14-day security quarantine while awaiting test results.
 Those offenders receiving negative test results will resume the normal diagnostic process.